k00mi/gitaly/doc/design_ha.md

   does not handle failure of a single Gitaly node.

-1. Unlike Geo, strong consistency is most likely a requirement for Gitaly HA.
-Gitaly HA has to be able to fail over to replicas without human interaction.
+1. Unlike Geo, strong consistency is most likely a requirement for Gitaly Cluster.
+Gitaly Cluster has to be able to fail over to replicas without human interaction.

-1. Gitaly HA only replicates Git repository data and omits other GitLab artifacts (e.g. upload attachments, Git LFS files, CI artifacts, Docker containers, etc.).
+1. Gitaly Cluster only replicates Git repository data and omits other GitLab artifacts (e.g. upload attachments, Git LFS files, CI artifacts, Docker containers, etc.).

-1. Under the hood, the manner in which Geo and Gitaly HA detect repository changes is subtly different but important.
+1. Under the hood, the manner in which Geo and Gitaly Cluster detect repository changes is subtly different but important.
 For example, when a user pushes to a Geo primary instance, the Git post-receive handler emits an event (in the form of a database row in PostgreSQL) that tells secondaries that the repository has changed.
-In Gitaly HA, Praefect directly handles the RPC that will mutate the repository.
+In Gitaly Cluster, Praefect directly handles the RPC that will mutate the repository.
 This architecture makes it possible for Praefect to support strong consistency.